 - If you don't enjoy speaking with your sibling's partner, try to make sure that when you do spend time together you are engaging in an activity instead of a sit-down meal.
 This can limit conversations while still allowing you to spend time with your sibling.

 Improving Your Relationship

-If your sibling's spouse is safe to be around, make an effort to get to know her.
-After all, your sibling married her for a reason.
+If your sibling's spouse is safe to be around, make an effort to get to know them.
+After all, your sibling married them for a reason.
 You can work on your relationship by:

-If you and your sibling's spouse got off to a rocky start, or you don't know him well yet, take your time and know that you will find some ways to connect eventually.
+If you and your sibling's spouse got off to a rocky start, or you don't know them well yet, take your time and know that you will find some ways to connect eventually.
 In anything that you do, remember to be kind and genuine.
-As long as the partner is safe to be around, give this person a fair chance because he or she may be in your life for a while.
+As long as the partner is safe to be around, give this person a fair chance, because they may be in your life for a while.